 Here are just a few examples that are important in an online business.

-EU regulation number 9/2016 came into force on January 524, 2013.
-At this point we would like to refer to an article by our lawyer Stephan Hendel.
+Since January 9, 2016, EU regulation number 524/2013 has come into force.
+At this point we would like to refer to an essay by our lawyer Stephan Hendel refer.
 The Link can be found here.

 So you need to include the following link in a clickable way on your website https://ec.europa.eu/consumers/odr